nedialkova-lab/mim-tRNAseq/docs/source/output.rst

 Differential modification analysis.
 Only generated if mods analysis is performed (see above) and if there are more than 1 condition in the experiment

 * `ConditionAvsConditionB_logOR.pdf`: Heatmaps of filtered, significant log10 odds ratios (logOR) for each tRNA at each position between condition A and B. Performed for all pairwise condition comparisons.
-Values are FDR adjusted chi-squared p-values <= 0.01.
+Values are FDR adjusted chi-squared p-values <= 0.01, and filtered for known and newly detected modified sites in mimseq.
 * 'ConditionAvsConditionB_logOR.csv': Data table for heatmap plotting.

 **DESeq2**